divio/divio-cloud-docs/how-to/addon-create.rst

 Your addon is now ready to be tested.

 Add the package name to the ``INSTALLED_ADDONS`` in ``settings.py``.
-This adds it to the list of addons that the project will “watch”.
+This adds it to the list of addons that the application will “watch”.

 Run::

     divio app develop <package name>

-You can test that the project now works as expected.
+You can test that the application now works as expected.

 Validate it